Due to the coronavirus (COVID-19) outbreak, there are changes to this program.

 Pay at your bank

-Land tax and payroll tax can be paid via Internet banking through the Bank of Bermuda (HSBC) and the Bank of NT Butterfield.
+Land tax can be paid via Internet banking through the Bank of Bermuda (HSBC) and the Bank of NT Butterfield.

 Tax payment due dates

 - payroll tax: 15 January, 15 April, 15 July, and 15 October

 - corporate service tax: 15 January, 15 April, 15 July, and 15 October

 - hotel occupancy tax: the 15th of the month following your tax period

 - land tax: all real estate owners pay land tax twice a year in March and September, on the date specified in the demand note issued by the tax commissioner

 If you are unable to make full payments of taxes or fees when due, you can arrange to pay by payment plans or by installment.
 You may be required to produce financial statements to qualify.
 If you qualify for a payment plan, you must: